danielcanaday/danielcanaday.github.io/README.md

-# personal-website-template
+# personal-professional website

-A simple one page template suited for personal and portfolio pages.
+A simple website to document personal and professional life.

 ## Usage

+-  interests
+- ideas
-- Fork this repository
+- motivation
-- Rename it to `<your-github-username>.github.io`
-- Edit `index.html` to add your personal details
-- Goto `http://<your-github-username.github.io` and website will be visible there